 It is possible for OPoS to take a more active role to promote smooth handover.
 When the MN determines the need for handover, but does not already know the address of the TPoS for the intended target network, the MN can start the preregistration sequence by sending all the known information to the OPoS.
 If OPoS has access to information about each surrounding networks, and information about the MIH PoS in each such surrounding network, OPoS can make a determination about which target network may best be able to provide connectivity and service to the MN.
 This also depends on OPoS having access to location and configuration information about the MN – for example which radio access technologies (RATs) are configured for operation on the MN.
 When the candidate TPoS is in another operator’s network, it may be also important the OPoS should have a security relationship with a candidate TPoS, in order to avoid interference from malicious nodes.
 This would typically mean that the operators are also roaming partners.

 Subsequently, the OPoS will provide the address of the TPoS to the MN along with K, as described above.
-The exact nature of the information about TPoS provided by the MN is dependent on the radio access technology type (RAT) of the target network, and may be specified in detail in later revisions of this document.
+The exact nature of the information about TPoS provided by the MN is dependent on the radio access technology type (RAT) of the target network, and is outside the scope of this document.